-- a daily visual check of any central controls: - a monthly function test by operating the test facility for a period sufficient to ensure that each emergency lamp illuminates; and - · an annual full discharge test.
+- a daily visual check of any central controls; - a monthly function test by operating the test facility for a period sufficient to ensure that each emergency lamp illuminates; and - an annual full discharge test.

 Particular care needs to be taken following a full discharge test.
-Batteries typically take 24 hours to re-charge and the premises should not be re-occupied until the emergency lighting system is fully functioning unless alternative arrangements have been made.
-See BS 5266-8 and BS 5266-1 for more information.
+Batteries typically take 24 hours to re-charge and the premises should not be occupied until the emergency lighting system is fully functioning unless alternative arrangements have been made.
+This will be of particular importance in premises providing sleeping accommodation seven days a week.
+Further guidance on testing is given in BS EN 50172 (BS 5266-8).